First Trimester: Coping with Nausea & Food Aversion

 Nausea tends to be made much worse when our blood sugars get low.
 During pregnancy, your blood sugar naturally runs on the high side in order to ensure a good supply of energy to your growing baby, so, nausea can be seen as a signal that your developing baby is utilizing fuel and growing well.

-As I briefly mentioned above, often when we experience nausea (and food aversion) in pregnancy the only foods we can often can 'tollerate' are starchy carbs.
+As I briefly mentioned above, occasionally, when we experience nausea and food aversions, the only foods we can often can 'tolerate' are starchy carbs.
 These traditionally had very little chance of contamination by toxins...again, our body know's just the right thing for our delicate developing little people.

 What’s a safe starch?